tonyamf/tonyamf/README.md

 Description: This project explores Geometric and Appearance approaches with Artificial Neural Network for Discrete Human Emotion Recognition from Static Face Images.
 It implements two primary approaches for recognizing human emotions from static facial images and aims to recognize discrete human emotions from static face images using Artificial Neural Networks.
 And found The combination of both approaches, leads to better performance, suggesting that both geometric and appearance features contain valuable information for emotion recognition.

-## Project Overview

-This project

-The project uses the Fer2013 dataset and implements both a Multi-Layer Perceptron (MLP) for geometric features and a Convolutional Neural Network (CNN) for appearance-based features.

 •
-Technologies: Jupyter Notebook, Python, R

-tonyamf.github.io

-tonyamf.github.io

-•
-Description: This is my personal GitHub Pages website, serving as a central hub to showcase my projects, skills, and professional journey.
-It is currently under development.
+Description: This is my personal GitHub, serving as a central hub to showcase my projects, skills, and professional journey.
+But It is currently under development.

-•
-Technologies: HTML, CSS, JavaScript

-Get in Touch
+How to get in Get in Touch

 •
 LinkedIn: [in/antonio-mpembe-franco](https://www.linkedin.com/in/antonio-mpembe-franco/)